foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 * Configure compilation options to compile, and generate executable files.
 * Start the debugger of |mwdt| and enter debug mode.

-From the different angles of C language and assembly language, use the functions of setting breakpoint, single step execution, full speed execution, and so on combined with observing PC address, register status, global variable status, and profiling performance to analyze and debug the target program.
+From two different perspectives of C language and assembly language, use the methods of setting breakpoint, single-step execution, full-speed executions, etc., combined with observing PC address, register status, global variable status, and profiling performance to analyze and debug the target program.

 Principles